adamwshero/terraform-aws-transit-gateway-attachment/README.md

 [Amazon Transit Gateway (TGW)](https://aws.amazon.com/transit-gateway/) connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
 This simplifies your network and puts an end to complex peering relationships.
 It acts as a cloud router – each new connection is only made once.
 Attachments to your TGW can be made from any account in your organization to enable cross-account connectivity.

 ## Module Capabilities
+  * Supports (One or Many) of the following:
+    * Transit Gateway Attachments
- - Supports TGW Routes
+    * TGW Routes
- - Supports NAT Gateway routes
+    * NAT Gateway routes
- - Supports Local Gateway routes
+    * Local Gateway routes
- - Supports Network Interface routes
+    * Network Interface routes
- - Supports VPC Endpoint routes
+    * VPC Endpoint routes
- - Supports VPC Peering routes
+    * VPC Peering routes

  ## Assumptions
-  - VPC Peering
+  * VPC Peering
-    - VPC peers are already in place.
+    * VPC peers are already in place.
 This is because when we create routes in the route table(s), we need to already know the peering Id to create this route.
-  - Transit Gateway
+  * Transit Gateway
-    - A transit gateway already exists somewhere in the AWS Organization.
+    * A transit gateway already exists somewhere in the AWS Organization.
 This Id is used when creating transit gateway attachments.

 ## Usage